 With some exams, a catheter may be placed into the bladder, which may cause temporary discomfort.

-It is important that your child remain very still while the images are being recorded.
+It is important that your child remains very still while the images are being recorded.
 Though nuclear imaging itself causes no pain, children may experience some discomfort from having to remain still during imaging.
 Parents are encouraged to stay with their children to help them remain calm and still during imaging.
 Comfort items such as pacifiers, blankets, books and songs are also very helpful.
-Often, a monitor with children's programming and/or children’s DVDs are available in the scanning room.
+Often, a monitor with children's programming and/or children's DVDs are available in the scanning room.
 You may also play your child's preferred videos on your personal mobile device or tablet.

-Unless your physician tells you otherwise, your child may resume his/her normal activities after the nuclear medicine scan.
-If the child has been sedated, you will receive specific instructions to be followed after leaving the nuclear medicine facility.
+Unless your physician tells you otherwise, your child may resume normal activities after the nuclear medicine scan.
+If your child has been sedated or received general anesthesia, you will receive specific instructions to be followed after leaving the nuclear medicine facility.

 Through the natural process of radioactive decay, the small amount of radiotracer in your child's body will lose its radioactivity over time.
 In many cases, the radioactivity will dissipate over the first 24 hours following the test and pass out of your child's body through urine or stool.
 Your child should also drink plenty of water to help flush the radioactive material from his or her body.

 How should I prepare my child for the procedure?

-You may reassure your child that you will be able to stay in the room with her/him during the procedure.
+You may reassure your child that you will be able to stay in the room during the procedure.
 If your child is old enough, you may choose to explain the procedure yourself.
 Most pediatric nuclear medicine exams will involve an injection into a vein in your child's arm or hand.